Lumavate-Team/documentation/docs/2-development.rst

       The component-set Add Version page allows users to add direct includes using the Direct Include section.

-    #.
+   a.
 Click the + button by the Direct Includes header in the third section of the Add Version form.
 This will create a new direct
       include variable field.

-    #.
+   b.
 Fill out the Direct Include field with the necessary information.

    .. figure:: ../images/cssfield.PNG
       :align: center